 - 1. Look at the Fifth Thubden and find the names of one Church father who is described.
 How is he described? - 2.
-How would you define theosis? - 3.
+What would you say theosis is? - 3.
 How many Thubdens are there in Holy Qurbana?
 Who are we praying for in each of them?